Louis-Gabriel-TM/P7_GrandPyBot/README.md

 *Robby the GrandPyBot* is an basic chatbot.
 He converses in a summary way with user and can give some informations about a location, provided by *Google Maps* and *Wikipedia*.

 In fact, you will recognize that *GrandPyBot* is a reformed version of the famous *Robby the Robot* who first appeared in the 1956 sci-fi film [*Forbidden Planet*](https://www.youtube.com/watch?v=j7bXuX7x0pg). ;-)

+## This app needs a Google Maps API key